Ron Hampton, MCP, CBO

 Hampton’s strong network of positive mentors has been a great benefit throughout his career.
-Some of his most notable mentors include: Kentucky Deputy State Fire Marshal C.W.
-Cornett, retired Fire Inspector Roger Crace, MCP (Master Code Professional), and Building Inspector Field Supervisor Mike Haddix (ret.).
+Some of his most notable mentors include: Kentucky Deputy State Fire Marshall C.W.
+Cornett, fire inspector and master code official Roger Crace (ret.), and building inspector field supervisor Mike Haddix (ret.).

 As an established professional, Hampton continuously looks to pay it forward and mentor members of the new generation entering the industry.
-His advice to new building professionals is “Reach out to your more experienced and mature coworkers and building officials—don’t be afraid to get involved.”
+His advice is new building professionals is to “reach out to your more experienced and mature coworkers and building officials – don’t be afraid to get involved.”

-In addition to his mentorship, Hampton has displayed his leadership and dedication to building safety through participation in a number of Code Council committees.
-He holds 34 Code Council certifications and four Kentucky Building Inspector Certifications.
-Hampton was also the recipient of the 2003 Code Council Community Service Award and has been a member of the Code Administrators Association of Kentucky (CAAK) since 1998, serving on its Board of Directors from 2001 to 2016.
+In addition to his mentorship, Hampton has displayed his leadership and dedication to building safety through participation in a number of committees.
+He holds 34 Code Council certifications and 4 Kentucky Building Inspector Certifications.
+Hampton was also the recipient of the 2003 ICC Community Service Award and he has been a member of the Code Administrators Association of Kentucky (CAAK) since 1998, serving on its Board of Directors from 2001 to 2016.
 He is also the Past President of CAAK.

 Excited to serve his three-year term with the Board of Directors, Hampton looks forward to continue mentoring and already has eyes set on running for re-election at the end of his current term.
-His plan for the future also includes considerations for retirement from the state government.
-This would open up Hampton’s schedule for a return to his entrepreneurial endeavors—reinstating his former code consulting company, H.D.
+His plan for the future also includes considerations for retirement from the state government, which will open up Hampton’s schedule for a return to his entrepreneurial endeavors thus reinstating his former code consulting company, H.D.
 Hampton, Inc. Regardless of his status, Hampton plans to remain as involved as possible in the building safety industry.
 “I love to be involved and when I am, I’m all in!”